arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 ---
 layout: post
 title: Intercept outgoing mails in Ruby on Rails
+excerpt: A simple way to do this, which just works™.
 ---

-A simple way to do this, which just works™.

 There already are a bunch of solutions for this; including the [post\_office][po] gem by my co-worker, but this is the simple Unix-y approach